freetext-ai/blog/_posts/2021-02-16-review-analysis-for-product-reviews.md

 Alternatively, the entire category can be automatically added instead of adding individual product SKUs.

 FreeText AI is designed with scale in mind, so entire categories of products with hundreds of thousands of reviews can be analyzed.

+Analysis comprises of review sentiment analysis and topic detection using automated machine learning models.

 Once, the products are added and processed (takes a few minutes depending on the number of products) the data is ready to be explored!